orpheus/hyperman-go/README.md

     - have network paths be more dynamics, hyperspace/networks/proj-network/proj-network-qa
         - create  different networks for different projects and different networks for different staging environments within that project

 ????
 How do I handle config paths??????
-????
-How do I set the paths to the individual nodes without clashing?
+???? ~~How do I set the paths to the individual nodes without clashing?~~  -- DONE, send-commander ????
-????
 How do I make multiple binaries and put them with their folders?